-Although we would not advise you to do anything that is against the law.
+Although we would not advise you to do anything against the law.

 Cons of Decentralized Exchanges and Wallets

-Due to their nature of collecting less data, you can use them to trade cryptocurrency as of now.
-And also do not support a range of new and rising cryptocurrencies and tokens so your options will be limited to Bitcoin, Ethereum, and a few more well-known cryptocurrencies.
+Due to their nature of collecting fewer data, you can use them for trading cryptocurrency as of now.
+And also does not support a range of new and rising cryptocurrencies and tokens, so your options will be limited to Bitcoin, Ethereum, and a few more well-known cryptocurrencies.

 Liquidity Is Hard

-Although some decentralized exchanges do allow you to sell your crypto in return for gift cards for various platforms and you can even use these gift cards to buy crypto from these exchanges as well.
+Although some decentralized exchanges do allow you to sell your crypto in return for gift cards for various platforms, you can even use these gift cards to buy crypto from these exchanges as well.

 Due to their nature of providing anonymity, it is hard to trust an exchange and invest your precious crypto into it.
 Some people have already reported fraud by fake Decentralized exchanges and this creates a lack of trust in the entire system.

-There are very well-known and reliable exchanges that you can trust and invest in your crypto like Paxful.
+There are well-known and reliable exchanges you can trust and invest in your crypto like Paxful.
 But still, there are limited options in the case of reliable DEX and Wallets.